-Any self-funded employee benefit plan regulated by ERISA that submits claims data under 90-590 CMR Chapter 243 Section 5, may voluntarily submit completed data sets for Maine residents regarding non-claims-based payments in accordance with the provisions of this rule.
+Any self-funded employee benefit plan regulated by ERISA that submits claims data under 90-590 CMR Chapter 243 Section 5, may voluntarily submit completed data sets for Maine residents regarding NC and AC payments and applicable supporting information in accordance with the provisions of this rule.
 Any such data shall be subject to the same laws and regulations as other MHDO data.

+Payors shall prepare the NC and AC files for the prior calendar year, using the most recent information available at the time of file generation with a minimum of 3 months of run-out.
+For the NC file, the performance period is defined to include payments made to providers in the prior calendar year.
+For the AC file, the performance period is retrospective and defined to include claims incurred during the prior calendar year (no limitation on paid date).

-Data Elements and Attributes
+Data Elements and Attributes by Header Record, Trailer Record and File Type

-Header Record
+Header Record (for All File Types)